 Interest and investment income levels are primarily a function of securities markets, interest rates and the amount of cash available for investment.
-Interest and investment income was \$177 million, \$131 million, and \$126 million for the years ended December 31, 2018, 2017, and 2016, respectively.
+Interest and investment income was \$225 million, \$177 million, and \$131 million for the years ended December 31, 2019, 2018, and 2017, respectively.
+The increase in 2019 as compared to 2018 is primarily attributable to increased fixed maturity interest income due to an increased average fixed maturity portfolio balance, increased interest income from our tax-deferred property exchange business, and increased interest income from a higher average balance of cash and cash equivalents and short term investments portfolio balance compared to the prior year, partially offset by lower investment yields as a result of declining interest rates year-over-year.
 The increase in 2018 as compared to 2017 is primarily attributable to increased interest income in our tax-deferred property exchange business and increased yield on our cash and cash equivalents and short term investments.
-The increase in 2017 as compared to 2016 is primarily attributable to increased yield on our cash and cash equivalents and short term investments and an increase in other investment income, offset by a decrease in income from our fixed maturity holdings resulting from a decrease in average invested assets.
-The effective return on average invested assets, excluding realized gains and losses, was 5.1%, 4.2%, and 3.6% for the years ended December 31, 2018, 2017, and 2016, respectively.
+The effective return on average invested assets, excluding realized gains and losses, was 5.5%, 5.1%, and 4.2% for the years ended December 31, 2019, 2018, and 2017, respectively.

-Net realized (losses) gains totaled \$(109) million, \$2 million, and \$(8) million for the years ended December 31, 2018, 2017, and 2016, respectively.
-Net realized losses for the year ended December 31, 2018 are primarily attributable to non-cash valuation losses on equity and preferred security holdings of \$93 million, losses on sales of equity securities of \$21 million, and asset impairments of \$7 million, partially offset by net realized gains of \$3 million on sales and maturities of preferred and fixed maturity investment securities and \$9 million of other realized gains.
-Net realized gains for the year ended December 31, 2017 includes a gain of \$9 million on the sale of an other long term investment and a gain of \$2 million related to the sale of fixed assets, offset by losses of \$6 million on redemptions of convertible debt, net losses on sales and impairment of available for sale investments of \$1 million, and \$2 million of other miscellaneous losses.
-The net realized losses for the year ended December 31, 2016 includes \$12 million for net gains on sales of available for sale investments, a gain of \$2 million related to the favorable outcome of litigation, and \$1 million for other individually insignificant gains.
-The gains were more than offset by losses of \$13 million on impairments of available for sale investments, \$3 million for impairment of an equity method investment, \$4 million for losses on disposal of fixed assets, a \$1 million loss related to the impairments of other intangible assets, and \$2 million in realized losses related to other individually insignificant items.
+Net realized gains (losses) totaled \$318 million, \$(109) million, and \$2 million for the years ended December 31, 2019, 2018, and 2017, respectively.
+Net realized gains for the year ended December 31, 2019 are primarily attributable to non-cash valuation gains on equity and preferred security holdings of \$316 million, non-cash valuation gains on other long-term investments of \$11 million, gains on sales of equity securities of \$10 million, partially offset by impairments of lease assets of \$8 million, net realized losses of \$5 million on sales and maturities of fixed maturity investment securities, and \$7 million of other net realized losses.
+Net realized losses for the year ended December 31, 2018 are primarily attributable to non-cash valuation losses on equity and preferred security holdings of \$95 million, losses on sales of equity securities of \$21 million, and asset impairments of \$7 million, partially offset by net realized gains of \$3 million on sales and maturities of preferred and fixed maturity investment securities and \$9 million of other realized gains.
+The net realized gains for the year ended December 31, 2017 includes a gain of \$9 million on the sale of an other long term investment and a gain of \$2 million related to the sale of fixed assets, offset by losses of \$6 million on redemptions of convertible debt, net losses on sales and impairment of available for sale investments of \$1 million, and \$2 million of other miscellaneous losses.